MAPPS Strategic Plan – 2014

 - Seek a QBS compliant schedule for A/E, including geospatial, services.

-Objective C: Seek Federal and State legislation to implement, clarify and expand the reach of QBS for geospatial services.
+Seek Federal and State legislation to implement, clarify and expand the reach of QBS for geospatial services.

 - Work with COFPAES on drafting legislation for introduction in Congress to update the Brooks Act, including the definition of services covered.